RedHatInsights/frontend-components/packages/docs/pages/chrome/chrome-api.md

 ### `isBeta`

-A function that checks if the chrome is in beta environment.
+A function that checks if the chrome is in the beta environment.

 ```tsx
 function isBeta(): boolean